mgrachten/bln-mode/README.md

-# bln-mode
+# `bln-mode`: Minor mode for binary line navigation in Emacs

-Minor mode for binary line navigation in Emacs
+# Introduction and Usage

 Navigating the cursor across long lines of text by keyboard in Emacs can be cumbersome, since commands like `forward-char`, `backward-char`, `forward-word`,